 Home to the only functioning Spanish Colonial aqueduct in North America

 The more than 265-year-old aqueduct at Mission Espada is a prime example of how impressively well-built the San Antonio Missions really are.
 The aqueduct, acequia system and dam still feed privately owned farm fields in the area, making this Spanish Mission the home of the oldest continuously operating aqueduct in North America.
-The stone walls and structures at Mission Espada also tell the tale of the building stages the San Antonio Missions underwent during the colonial and post-colonial periods, with phased-in parameter walls and expanded living quarters.
+The stone walls and structures at Mission Espada also tell the tale of the building stages the San Antonio Missions underwent during the colonial and post-colonial periods, with phased-in perimeter walls and expanded living quarters.

 The southernmost mission, Mission Espada still appears remote and alone, yet as you walk through this old Spanish Mission, it’s easy to imagine the active life of the inhabitants who farmed nearby outside the mission walls, milled their grains, attended school and learned trades on the site, and who prayed in the beautiful limestone church.